the-vishal-kumar/nodejs-typescript-rest-boilerplate/README.md

 ## Solution
 - There are four entities - User, Token, Loan, Repayment
-- Admin can signup, signin, apprive a loan request, singoff, or reset password
+- Admin can signup, signin, approve a loan request, singoff, or reset password
 - User can signup, signin, raise a loan request, view all their loans, view a particular loan, make a repayment, singoff, or reset password

    [Read more...](./SOLUTION.md)